elinsun/coffee_shop_database_s19/README.md

 #### Project Description
 EasyOrder is a web application designed for chain coffee shops to expedite the order management, bookkeeping and record maintaining.
 - Users include customers and staffs of the coffee shop.
 - Customers are able to not only make food/drink orders but also track past purchases and review order summary by registering a personal account.
-- Customer will get rewards as they purchase.
+Customer will get rewards as they purchase.
 Once logging in, they can browse the designated menu for each coffee shop and make their orders.
 - Each order must contain at least one item from the menu.
 - Staffs of different branches are given different authorization to the data and information stored by EasyOrder based on their positions.
 Servers are able to view the details about new orders.
-Managers are given access to edit and customize the menu for their own stores.
+Store managers are given access to edit and customize the menu for their own stores.
 They can retrieve also the inventory stock and transaction record for bookkeeping purpose.
 - Data are made up for this project but in reality, data will be based on real transaction and other managerial activities.

 #### Collaborators